Try seven techniques to help redirect and quickly stop puppy from biting hands and feet. Stay calm and be patient.

 Stop puppy jumping: Break your puppy's jumping habit with the sit-stay command.
 Use positive reinforcement training to get good canine behavior.

-Typical aggressive puppy warning signs include snarling, growling, mounting, snapping, lunging, challenging stance, aggressive barking, and biting.
+The most common aggressive puppy warning signs to watch for include behaviors like snarling, growling, mounting, snapping, and biting.